neondatabase/website/content/docs/manage/users.md

 ## Delete a user

-You cannot delete a PostgreSQL database user that owns a database.
+You cannot delete a user that owns a database.

 To delete a database user: